|Enroll | Register | Get Transcripts | Email | Online Tools|

 |Track & Field||Official Athletic Site of San Joaquin Delta College|

-Lauryn Jordan, a former Heptathlete for the Oregon Ducks, begins her Fifth season on the San Joaquin Delta Mustang coaching staff as the Head Coach, specializing in hurdles, jumps, and multis.
+Lauryn Jordan, a former Heptathlete for the Oregon Ducks, began as the San Joaquin Delta Mustang Head Coach in 2010, specializing in hurdles, jumps, and multis.

 “ As a graduate and a former student-athlete at Delta, I am extremely excited to lead a program that has been such a big part of my life,” Jordan said.
 “I’m approaching this second year with the attitude of reaching back into history and bringing back the once state contending team and carrying on that tradition that was once set.
 I most definitely look forward to taking this team to a higher level of excellence than ever before.”